MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

 #### -RunAsAdministrator

-When this switch parameter is added to your requires statement, it specifies that the Windows PowerShell session in which you are running the script must be started with elevated user rights (Run as Administrator).
+When this switch parameter is added to your requires statement, it specifies that the PowerShell session in which you are running the script must be started with elevated user rights (Run as Administrator).
 The RunAsAdministrator parameter is ignored on a non-Windows operating system.